kyhau/slack-command-app-cdk/README.md

 [![githubactions](https://github.com/kyhau/slack-command-app-cdk/workflows/Build-Test/badge.svg)](https://github.com/kyhau/slack-command-app-cdk/actions)
 [![travisci](https://travis-ci.org/kyhau/slack-command-app-cdk.svg?branch=master)](https://travis-ci.org/kyhau/slack-command-app-cdk)

-This repo provides the source code for building a Slack App/Bot with AWS API Gateway and Lambda Functions, deploying with [CDK v2](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-v2.html) and testing wth SAM CLI ([sam-beta-cdk](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk-getting-started.html)).
+This repo provides the source code for building

+1. A Slack App/Bot with AWS API Gateway and Lambda Functions, deploying with [CDK v2](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-v2.html) and testing wth SAM CLI ([sam-beta-cdk](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk-getting-started.html)).

+2. An OAuth 2.0 authorization flow service for sharing the Slack App with other Workspaces without registering in the public Slack App Directory.
+For details see "Apps distributed to multiple workspaces" in [Distributing Slack apps](https://api.slack.com/start/distributing#multi_workspace_apps).
+This stack includes an AWS API Gateway, a Lambda Function, and a DynamoDB table.

 This SlackApp can handle requests triggered from a [Slash Command](https://api.slack.com/interactivity/slash-commands) which will take longer than [3 seconds](https://api.slack.com/events-api) to process, and posts the details back to the user.

 ### Overview